rickballard/CoCiviumBackUp/README_Civium.md

 Want to participate?
 We welcome practical minds, poetic thinkers, civic technologists, and honest skeptics.

 - You can fork this repo and propose edits.
-- Or contact the initiators via the `/admin/README.md`.
+- Or contact the initiators via `/admin/README.md`.
-- If unsure where to begin, start a conversation by submitting a new `insight/` scroll or replying in an open `discussions/` thread.
+- If unsure where to begin, explore `/insight/`, track your `Coherence_Track.md`, or review `REGEN20250718_MANIFEST.md` to understand the current stage.

 We are not building a monument—we are composing a resonance.
 You’re part of it now.